The Virtual Currency Regulation Review: Sweden

 i Banking activities

-Transmitting transactions using virtual currencies does not constitute regulated banking activities pursuant to the Swedish Banking Act, as payments using virtual currencies are not made through a general payment system.
+Transmitting transactions using virtual currencies does not constitute regulated banking activity pursuant to the Swedish Banking Act, as payments using virtual currencies are not made through a general payment system.
 Whether institutions transmitting transactions using virtual currencies could potentially fall within the scope of the banking legislation in the future if payment systems using virtual currencies have grown to such an extent that they constitute general payment systems has not been established definitively.
-It is, however, notable that the Swedish legislature has discussed whether institutions transmitting payments using e-money could be subject to the banking legislation if the extent of such payments grew in commonality to such an extent as to be considered to be made in a general payment system.9
+It is, however, notable that the Swedish legislature has discussed whether institutions transmitting payments using e-money could be subject to banking legislation if such payments became common to the extent that they could be considered as being made in a general payment system.7

 ii Payment services

-Virtual currencies do not constitute funds as defined in the Swedish Payment Services Act implementing the Payment Services Directive (PSD) and PSD2.10 Accordingly, services provided relating to virtual currencies do not currently constitute payment services regulated under the Payment Services Act.
+Virtual currencies do not constitute funds as defined in the Swedish Payment Services Act implementing the Payment Services Directive (PSD) and PSD2.8 Accordingly, services provided relating to virtual currencies do not constitute payment services regulated under the Payment Services Act.

-Virtual currencies are not recognised as legal tender in the sense that there is any legal obligation to accept them as payment.14
+However, virtual currencies are not recognised as legal tender as there is no legal obligation to accept them as payment.12

-The Currency Exchange Act was recently amended (effective as of 1 January 2020) to implement the EU's Fifth Anti-Money Laundering Directive (the Fifth AML Directive),15 which entered into force in July 2018.
-Following these amendments, the scope of the Currency Exchange Act now includes custodian wallet providers and providers of virtual currency exchange services.
-For the purposes of the Act, custodian wallet providers are defined as providers of services to safeguard private cryptographic keys on behalf of their customers, and to hold, store and transfer virtual currencies; and providers of virtual currency exchange services are defined as service providers who offer exchange services between virtual currencies and (1) Swedish or foreign fiat currency, (2) e-money (as defined in the Swedish E-money Act) or (3) other virtual currencies.
+As part of Sweden's implementation of the EU's Fifth Anti-Money Laundering Directive (the Fifth AML Directive),13 the scope of the Currency Exchange Act now includes custodian wallet providers and providers of virtual currency exchange services.
+For the purposes of the Act, custodian wallet providers are defined as providers of services to safeguard private cryptographic keys on behalf of their customers, and to hold, store and transfer virtual currencies; and providers of virtual currency exchange services are defined as service providers who offer exchange services between virtual currencies and (1) Swedish or foreign fiat currency, (2) e-money (as defined in the Swedish E-money Act), or (3) other virtual currencies.